Thomashighbaugh/colt45gui/README.md

 - **Thank you** to Ubuntu for breaking often enough to motivate me to write out this monster of a shell script so I don't have to remember all the programs I install on a fresh system or go through the tedious process of individually installing them with apt-get or using synaptic.

 ## To Do
-- []create snap install function to replace the full command
+- [] create snap install function to replace the full command
-- []add additional apps useful to others
+- [] add additional apps useful to others
-- []sort the apps by category
+- [] sort the apps by category
-- []resize the windows for more comfortable use on desktop
+- [] resize the windows for more comfortable use on desktop
-- [x]fix repository overload
+- [x] fix repository overload
+-